semainda/fast-food-api/README.md

 ## Features Included

-1. Create order
+1. Register a user
+2. Login a user
+3. Place an order for food
+4. Get order history for a perticular user
-2. View a list of all orders
+5. Get all orders
-3. View a specific order
+6. Add a specific order
+7. Update the status of an order
+8. Add menu category
-4. Updated a specific order
+9. Update a specific menu category
-5. Delete a specific order
+10. Delete a specific menu category
+11. Get available menu
+12. Add meal option to the menu

 ## Prerequisite